 Possession of Paraphernalia

-Possessing drugs can land you with a possession charge.
+Possessing drugs can land you with a possession charge in Philadelphia.
 Many people, however, fail to realize that possession of drug paraphernalia can also carry a heavy penalty.
 Possession of paraphernalia includes any items used to create or use these controlled substances: crack pipes, bongs, rolling papers, and syringes, for example, depending on the type of drug and how the user takes it in.
 Possession of paraphernalia may also give police officers just cause to look into possession of illegal drugs.

 Drug manufacturing charges can include any step in the process of creating or manufacturing an illegal drug.
 In some cases, like meth, simply creating the drug poses a substantial danger both to the creators and to anyone else in the area.
 Often, drug creation creates highly hazardous or flammable substances as a byproduct, leading to substantial charges.